rtoal/plang-glossary/README.md

 An occurrence that can be detected and handled.

 ### Exception
 An entity that is thrown, or raised, to abort the current normal control flow and transfer control to the point at which the exception is caught.
-(In many languages exceptions are just called **errors**.
-Some languages even try to distinguish errors and exceptions.)

 ### Expression
 A construct in a program that is **evaluated** to produce a **value**.